The Pursuit: Ohio State unveils hype video for first road game of the season - NewsBreak

 CJ Stroud throws 6 TDs, No. 3 Ohio St tops Michigan St 49-20

-EAST LANSING, Mich.
+COLUMBUS, Ohio (WSYX) — EAST LANSING, Mich.
 (AP) — C.J.
 Stroud lofted a pass to his left, slightly short of Marvin Harrison Jr. and the son of a former NFL star did the rest.
-Harrison made a twisting, leaping catch to snag a football that was near his right cleat for his third touchdown to help Stroud tie a school record with six touchdown passes as No. 3 Ohio State coasted to a 49-20 win over Michigan State on Saturday.
+Harrison made a twisting, leaping catch to snag a football that was near his...

 Ohio State Women's Hockey celebrates 2022 national championship win at home opener